msz/hammox/README.md

 therefore breaks the contract.
 Even though Mox is supposed to create mocks following explicit contracts, it does not take typespecs into account.

 This is where Hammox comes in.
-Simply swap `import Mox` with `import Hammox` and you will now get this when trying to run the test:
+Simply replace all occurrences of Mox with Hammox (for example, `import Mox` becomes `import Hammox`, etc) and you will now get this when trying to run the test:

 ```none
 ** (Hammox.TypeMatchError)